-The Bank will maintain a dynamic and robust ERM framework, with adequate controls & measures supported by a strong governance framework, based on the Three Lines of Defense model that is tailored for the Bank's size, complexity, and levels of risks.
+The Bank will maintain a dynamic and robust ERM framework, with adequate controls & measures supported by a strong governance framework, based on the Three Lines of Defense model that is tailored for the Bank's size, complexity, scalability and levels of risks.

-As a key pillar of its strategy, the Bank will promote an integrated risk management culture and awareness It will require Board approval for policies and the integrated Key Performance Indicators (KPI) and Key Risk Indicators (KRI), along with the required Board reports to disclose results and action plans in a timely manner, including measurement of successes of the applicable management action plans through follow up.
+As a key pillar of its strategy, the Bank will promote an integrated risk management culture and awareness It will require Board approval for policies and the integrated Key Performance Indicators and Key Risk Indicators, along with the required Board reports to disclose results and action plans in a timely manner, including measurement of successes of the applicable management action plans through follow up.

-The Bank will ensure second (finance, compliance and risk management) and third (internal audit) lines of defense, which are respectively and adequately staffed to monitor and report on risk levels to Senior Management and the Board in a timely manner.
+The Bank will ensure second (finance, compliance, and risk management) and third (internal audit) lines of defense, which are respectively and adequately staffed to monitor and report on risk levels to the Bank's senior management and the Board in a timely manner.

-The Bank will optimize profitability while complying with our risk appetite and applicable jurisdiction laws and regulations in the industry.
+The Bank will optimize profitability while complying with its ERM risk appetite and applicable jurisdiction laws and regulations in the industry.

-A focus on efficiency of operations through the development of improved processes supported by better systems and technology.
-An outsourcing approach to specific operations will be leveraged, benefitting from industry best practices and subject matter expertise, at a lower cost, higher scalability, and compliant to the Bank risk management policies and culture.
+The Bank will focus on efficiency of operations through the development of improved processes supported by better systems and technology.
+An outsourcing approach to specific operations will be leveraged, benefitting from industry best practices and subject matter expertise, at a lower cost, higher scalability, and compliant to the Bank's ERM and risk culture.